World War II

 - Service, H., Germans to Poles: Communism, Nationalism and Ethnic Cleansing after the Second World War, Cambridge, Cambridge University Press, 2013.

 - Steinhardt, E.C., The Holocaust and the Germanization of Ukraine, New York, NY, Cambridge University Press, 2015.

 - Steinweis, A.E. and R.D.
 Rachlin (eds.), The Law in Nazi Germany: Ideology, Opportunism, and the Perversion of Justice, New York, NY, Berghahn, 2013.

-- Bell, L. (et al.) (ed.), The Second World War : a Guide to Documents in the Public Record Office, London : Her Majesty’s Stationery Office, 1972
+- Bell, L. (et al.) (eds.), The Second World War: a Guide to Documents in the Public Record Office, London, Her Majesty's Stationery Office, 1972.

 Periodicals, serial publications